On the predictivity of axion dark matter in the presence of Peccei-Quinn breaking: Abstract

 \section{Abstract}

-It is shown that the post-inflationary quantum chromodynamics (QCD) axion need not be a predictive candidate for dark matter whenever small explicit Peccei--Quinn symmetry breaking becomes dynamically relevant before the QCD transition.
+It is shown that the post-inflationary quantum chromodynamics (QCD) axion need not lead to a unique one-parameter prediction for the dark matter abundance whenever small explicit Peccei--Quinn symmetry breaking becomes dynamically relevant before the QCD transition.
 Although strongly constrained by the strong CP bound, such breaking remains phenomenologically viable and introduces a mass scale $\mu$ that can control the early-time dynamics, as the QCD contribution to the axion mass is thermally suppressed at high temperatures.
 In this case, the axion string--wall network annihilates earlier, and the relic abundance is no longer primarily set by QCD dynamics alone, but instead depends on $\mu$, in addition to $f_a$, the axion decay constant.
 This effect overlaps with the parameter space relevant for QCD axion dark matter and, depending on ultraviolet parameters and initial conditions, can extend across it entirely.